Candelaria, Quezon

-It is the third most populous settlement of Quezon after Lucena City and Sariaya.
+It is the third most populous settlement of Quezon after Lucena and Sariaya.
 Among the municipalities in Quezon Province, Candelaria has the most desiccated coconut factories and oil refineries, such as Peter Paul Philippine Corporation, Primex Coco Products Inc., Pacific Royal Basic Foods, SuperStar Corporation, Tongsan Industrial Development Corporation, and others, which employ thousands of people.

 History

 Foundation

 Prior to 1885, the pioneering barangays of Candelaria in its western part, Taguan (Bukal), Kinatihan and Masin were parts of the Municipality of Tiaong, while Malabanban, Mangilag and Santa Catalina in the east, were under the jurisdiction of the town of Sariaya.

-Sr. Don Ciriaco Nadres, a local leader of Barangay Masinand his wife Sra.
+Don Ciriaco Nadres, a local leader of Barangay Masinand his wife Sra.
 Doña Baltazara Bustamante, with the support of Don Simeon Nadres and wife Doña Everista Ona, Don Justo Argao, Don Elino de Gala, Don Apolinario Gonzales, Don Tomas Cabuñag, Don Ignacio de Ramos, Don Domingo de Alday, Don Tomas Regidor, Don Juan del Valle, Don Ambrocio Salazar, Don Buenaventura Cedeño and Don Hipolito Martinez, proposed the establishment of an independent government over these barangays.
 They became known as the founding families of the town.

 It was on December 26, 1878, that a permit was granted by the Governor-General of the Philippine Islands, Domingo Moriones y Murillo for the establishment of an independent government over these barangays.
 Its boundaries were fixed by means of a treaty signed by the notable leaders of Tiaong, Sariaya and the founding families of Candelaria.

 King Alfonso XII of Spain finally approved the establishment of Candelaria as an independent town on August 5, 1879.

 American Era and Japanese Occupation

-In 1902, after the cessation of the general hostilities against the Americans, administration of Candelaria was merged with the neighboring town of Sariaya.
+In 1902, after the cessation of the general hostilities against the Americans, Candelaria was merged with the neighboring town of Sariaya.
 In 1907, Candelaria was again managed independently, as a fourth-class municipality.
 During the American regime, the town progressed by leaps and bounds.
 Many houses and public edifices were constructed, and commerce and industries grew, until the Japanese invasion brought a further wave of destruction.